Delivery Drivers seek to Take Back Unpaid Auto Expenses from North Carolina Domino's Franchise

-Do you deliver for Pizza Properties of North Carolina, a Domino’s Pizza franchise?
-If so, you may not have been properly reimbursed for your vehicle expenses (like gas, mileage, wear and tear, depreciation, etc.).
+Do you now or have you ever delivered pizza for Pizza Properties of North Carolina, a Domino’s Pizza franchise?
+If so, you may be owed back wages.

-The drivers allege that federal law requires Pizza Properties of North Carolina to either (1) track and pay delivery drivers’ actual expenses, or (2) reimburse the drivers at the IRS standard business mileage rate, which is currently $.575 per mile.
-The drivers claim Pizza Properties of North Carolina did neither and paid less than the IRS rate.
+The drivers allege that federal law requires Pizza Properties of North Carolina to either (1) track and pay delivery drivers’ actual expenses, or (2) reimburse the drivers at the IRS standard business mileage rate, which is currently $.56 per mile.
+The drivers claim Pizza Properties of North Carolina did neither.

-The drivers seek to recover the difference between the IRS rate and the reimbursement received for each mile driven.
-The current IRS reimbursement rate for business-related travel is $0.57 per mile.
-So, for example, if a delivery driver was only reimbursed $0.20 per mile, that driver could be owed $0.37 for each mile driven on behalf of the company, plus potentially an additional, equal amount in liquidated damages under Federal law.
+The drivers seek to recover the difference between the IRS rate and the reimbursement payments they received for each mile driven.
+The current IRS reimbursement rate for business-related travel is $0.56 per mile.
+So, for example, if a delivery driver was only reimbursed $0.25 per mile, that driver is potentially owed $0.31 for each mile driven on behalf of the company, plus potentially an additional 1x that amount in liquidated damages under federal law.
+This money can add up quickly.

 Do you think that you may have been shortchanged by Pizza Properties of North Carolina?
 If so, complete the form below or call us at 513-202-0710 for a free and confidential case evaluation.
-The lawyers at Biller & Kimble have extensive experience representing employees in wage and under-reimbursement claims like this and can advise you about your options.
+The lawyers at Biller & Kimble have extensive experience representing employees in situations like this and can advise you about your options.

 ADVERTISING ONLY: The information on this blog is not, nor is it intended to be, legal advice.
 You should consult an attorney for individual advice regarding your own situation.